abonello/project-1/README.md

     5. Reads the content
     6. Press the *get in touch* button (primary CTA)

 **Test pass on desktop.
-On mobiles I found that the user is taken to the submit button.
-I would like to improve on this later.**
+FIXED: ~~On mobiles I found that the user is taken to the submit button.
+I would like to improve on this later.~~**

 -----